Girls Aloud discography

-The discography of British-Irish girl group Girls Aloud consists of five studio albums, two greatest hits albums, two live albums, and one remix album.
-The band has also released twenty-one singles and have provided eleven original recordings for other albums.
+The discography of British-Irish girl group Girls Aloud consists of five studio albums, two compilation albums, twenty-four singles, two promotional singles, two live albums, one remix album, two box sets, eleven video albums and twenty-five music videos.

 Girls Aloud was formed in 2002 on the ITV1 talent show Popstars: The Rivals.
 Viewers voted for Cheryl Tweedy, Nicola Roberts, Nadine Coyle, Kimberley Walsh and Sarah Harding to be members of the group.
-The following month they won the program by claiming the coveted Christmas Number One, ahead of the male group One True Voice.
-They released their debut single "Sound of the Underground", which became the Christmas number-one on both the UK Singles Chart and Irish Singles Chart.
-Their second single, "No Good Advice", was released in both CD and DVD single formats in May 2003.
-A week later, the group released their debut album Sound of the Underground, which was certified platinum by the British Phonographic Industry (BPI).
+The following month they won the programme by claiming the coveted Christmas number one ahead of the male group formed on the show, One True Voice.
+They released their debut single, "Sound of the Underground", which became the Christmas number-one on both the UK Singles Chart and Irish Singles Chart.
+Their second single, "No Good Advice", was released on both CD and DVD single formats in May 2003.
+A week later, the group released their debut album, Sound of the Underground, which was certified platinum by the British Phonographic Industry (BPI).
 The third single to be taken from the album was "Life Got Cold".
-Their fourth single, "Jump", a cover version of "Jump (for My Love)" by The Pointer Sisters, was taken from the soundtrack for the film Love Actually, and appeared on the re-issue of Sound of the Underground.
+Their fourth single, "Jump", a cover version of "Jump (for My Love)" by the Pointer Sisters, was taken from the soundtrack for the film Love Actually, and appeared on the re-issue of Sound of the Underground.

 What Will the Neighbours Say?, the group's second album, was released in November 2004 and produced four singles, "The Show", "Love Machine", "I'll Stand by You", and "Wake Me Up".
 Preceded by the singles "Long Hot Summer" and "Biology", their third album, Chemistry, was released in December 2005.
-It is their lowest charting album to date, although it was still certified platinum in the UK.
-The following year, Girls Aloud released their greatest hits anthology, The Sound of Girls Aloud, which included their twelve singles and three new songs, two of which, "Something Kinda Ooooh" and "I Think We're Alone Now", were released as singles.
+It is their lowest-charting album to date, although it was still certified platinum in the UK.
+The following year, Girls Aloud released their first compilation album, The Sound of Girls Aloud: The Greatest Hits, which included their first twelve singles and three new songs, two of which, "Something Kinda Ooooh" and "I Think We're Alone Now", were released as singles.
 March 2007 saw the release of "Walk This Way", a charity single for Comic Relief, performed in collaboration with Sugababes.